6 things you probably didn't know about Dubai back in the day

 The Karama Complex in Karama actually had clothes available for bargain deals and back then, there were just a few shops that had the ‘designer handbag’ for sale.

-However, it stood at risk for being gone forever as the residential buildings were getting old and worn out.
-Thanks to the graffiti paint job that now embellish the buildings, the area escaped it’s destined fate, and has now turned into a must-see sight for art lovers.
+However, it stood at risk of being gone forever as the residential buildings were getting old and worn out.
+Thanks to the graffiti paint job that now embellish the buildings, the area escaped its destined fate and has now turned into a must-see sight for art lovers.

 However, this wasn’t the case for one such shopping destination.